 Here’s a video of my parents as they open their poppers.
 Thank you to Baldwin for Facetime-ing us in and organizing the reveal.

 I flew back to Texas this past week to visit my family.
 I’ve been shopping all day with my mom and sister to finish Christmas shopping for our huge family (my mom and dad are both 1 out of 7 siblings, huge is an understatement).
 I’ve also embarked on a new DIY project.
 My parent’s current house is about 20 years old, with only one renovation about 15 years ago when the granite floors were installed.
 Nothing else has been done.
-While sitting on the toilet, I came up with the idea of painting the bathroom walls (never TMI on this blog).
+While sitting on the toilet, I came up with the idea of painting the bathroom walls (never TMI on this blog) but you can visit the site from where I took this idea.
 The one obstacle, and this is a big one, all the bathrooms are wallpapered (talk about early 90s!).
 So I told my dad I was going to ripe out the wallpaper and paint the upstairs bathroom, and he replied with “yeah right… you’re on Christmas break.”
 Either he was being totally serious, or he knew the right button to hit so that I would complete the task.
 Probably the latter…

 So challenge accepted.